Professor Chennupati Jagadish on the National Press Club stage, sitting in a chair and speaking into a microphone

 That is sort of equal to the 40% share of basic research funded by the United States federal government.

-There could also be some in Treasury and in the Department of Industry who could be happy to see that degree of personal funding in fundamental analysis.
+There could also be some in Treasury and in the Department of Industry who could be happy to see that degree of non-public funding in fundamental analysis.

 To them I say: watch what you want for.

-This presents a critical and important shift away from open science and away from public good analysis, and in the direction of analysis funded for personal use.
+This presents a severe and vital shift away from open science and away from public good analysis, and in direction of analysis funded for personal use.

-Basic analysis solely contributes to our collective basis of data if it is ready to be shared.
+Basic analysis solely contributes to our collective basis of information if it is ready to be shared.

-And shifts away from it being shared cut back the levers out there to authorities to form our future.
+And shifts away from it being shared cut back the levers accessible to authorities to form our future.

 This is our actuality.

-And it’s the motive why it’s a matter of strategic nationwide curiosity that we have now the strongest potential science and technology sector we are able to muster.
+And it’s the motive why it’s a matter of strategic nationwide curiosity that we now have the strongest doable science and technology sector we will muster.

-Thereby leaving fundamental analysis funding for the general public good in authorities arms.
+Thereby leaving fundamental analysis funding for the general public good in authorities fingers.

-We suggest that the Research Fund be established via income earnt by the applying of a brief R&D levy on low-R&D-intensive companies that generate greater than $100 million {dollars} in annual income.
+We suggest that the Research Fund be established via income earnt by the appliance of a short lived R&D levy on low-R&D-intensive companies that generate greater than $100 million {dollars} in annual income.

 Nations throughout the globe have sought to strengthen their science and technology functionality.